-lcon Section Description =, View Menu The View menu contains all the tools and options that you can use to manage models.
+Tool/Menu Item lcon Description = View Menu The View menu contains all the tools and options that you can use to manage models.
 Model View Toolbar The Model View toolbar contains all the tools and options you can use in the Model view to navigate through and manage models.
+Colour Eyedropper Allows you to select a colour by clicking on a colour in your artwork.